YashdalfTheGray/thing-doer/design/processor.md

 ### Working

 This is the state where the node is working on a job.
 The start of this state is marked by a job document being updated with the "STARTED" current status.
 Once a job is started by a node, the node will continue to process it until it is finished.
 This process does not get interrupted by queue assignment changes.
 Once a job has been started by a node, the only interruption is caused by node failure.

+### Paused

+This state represents a node that is ready to work on jobs in the system but does not have a job queue assignment.
+This state can potentially arise when consensus between the nodes hasn't been reached regarding the job queue assignment.
+Additionally, this state can also be triggered by the user by changing the node runtime configuration.
+This is helpful in case the user wants to emulate node failure without having to take the node down completely.
+The ability to trigger a paused state can be blocked by setting a flag in the startup configuration of a node.
+If set, this will ignore the manual pause trigger from the runtime configuration.